Probability densities and distributions for spiked and general variance Wishart $\beta$-ensembles: Introduction

 It is the Pfaffian point process characterisation of the null case that is generalised in \cite{Mo10}.
 Here knowledge of the joint eigenvalue PDF in the finite system is essential.
 With $N$ even, this is shown to be proportional to

 for $\Gamma$ a simple closed contour enclosing the branch points of the integrand.
 Next, using integration methods based on skew orthogonal polynomials (see \cite[Ch.~6]{Fo10}) a Pfaffian formula is given for the correlations, and the distribution of the largest eigenvalue is expressed in terms of the corresponding Fredholm determinant.
-(Actually, the working of \cite{Mo10} applies to the finite system only; in the abstract of that work we are told the asymptotic analysis will follow shortly.)